Where It All Goes Down

-Also note the fact that the two men are on a road together.
+It's also important to note the fact that the two men are on a road together.
 Where does this road lead?
 Again, we don’t know.
-But it might as well be nowhere since it becomes rather clear that Estragon and Vladimir aren’t making any progress along it.
+But it might as well be to nowhere since it becomes pretty clear that Estragon and Vladimir aren’t making any progress along it.
 This is sad.
-Possibly even comically tragic.
+Possibly even tragic(omic).